Rail service has been a part of it since the beginning,

 That might have gained a few more inches of clearance?

-Rich P, could I use your recent picture of the rail bridge over the Flambeau River?
+Rich P has recent pictures of the rail bridge over the Flambeau River.

 Here is one on the rr pictures site, Flambeau River Bridge

 The modern riverbank is different than a hundred years ago.